mlh123/BlogPostings/_posts/2021-02-16-whats-all-the-buzz-about.md

 ![](../uploads/screenshot-2021-04-05-at-19.46.59.png)

-Back onto topic, every added detail is focused on the left-hand side.
+Every added detail is focused on the left-hand side.
 When we add another bee to the right-hand side, it helps pull focus to the centre of the page, where the title and headings will be.

 ![](../uploads/screenshot-2021-04-05-at-19.47.37.png)